Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     - `Tic-Tac-Toe Part 2 of 2 Video Tutorial <https://drive.google.com/open?id=1tdJkcqsobL0_6-zJ5qEBHj9uscMTB9pJ>`_
     - `Video Tutorial [8-12] <https://drive.google.com/open?id=14PaxvZFIKm5EfscBF6OeMzsn3c5HwuFr>`_

-8. Require that only player1 or player 2 may take turns
+8. Require that only player1 or player 2 may take turns, line 27
 --------------------------

 ::

     require(msg.sender == player1_ || msg.sender == player2_, "Not a valid player.");

-9. Add a pre condition check to confirm the spot on the board is not already taken
+9. Add a pre condition check to confirm the spot on the board is not already taken, line 28
 --------------------------

 ::

     require(gameBoard_[boardLocation] == 0, "Spot taken!");

-10. Add a storage variable to track who just took a turn
+10. Add a storage variable to track who just took a turn, line 8
 --------------------------

 ::

     address public lastPlayed_;

-11. Following a turn being taken update the storage variable
+11. Following a turn being taken update the storage variable, line 36
 --------------------------

 ::

     lastPlayed_ = msg.sender;

-12. Check that the same player is not trying to take another turn
+12. Check that the same player is not trying to take another turn, line 30
 --------------------------

 ::